By Peter Foley (Registered Podiatrist)

 Can Growing pains be treated?

-There are a number of treatment options available to treat episodes of growing pains and to reduce reoccurrence.
+There are a several treatment options available to treat episodes of growing pains and to reduce reoccurrence.
 Gentle heat and massage can be used to sooth a child with aching legs and help them get back to sleep.

 A regular stretching program of the quadriceps, hamstrings and calves has been shown to reduce the severity of growing pains with a greater effect after several weeks of stretching.
 Because it takes a couple of weeks to get started it can be discouraging, but with persistence this can be very helpful.